Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Simulation Results

 \subsection{Complexity Comparisons}

-To evaluate computational complexities, we compare the running times of the proposed method to those of benchmarks in Table \ref{running_time}.
-The running time is computed as the average duration for designing the system beamformers with $100$ channel realizations.
+We compare the computational complexities of the proposed network and the benchmarks in this subsection.
+According to \cite{mobilenet}, the additions and multiplications operation number of the proposed network can be given as $1184 N^2 \!+\!
+576 (N^2\!-\!N) \!+\!
+2048 N^2\log_2N \!+\!
+6 M$, where its complexity can be given as $\mathcal{O}\left(N^2 + N^2\log_2N + M\right)$.
+For the benchmarks, the complexities are given as $\mathcal{O}\left(I_0 \left(M^{4.5}\log(1/\epsilon)\!+\!M^{3}\!+\!N^{4.5}\log(1/\epsilon)\!+\!N^{3}\right)\right)$ for ``AO'' and $ \mathcal{O}\left(I_1 \left((M\!+\!1)N^2\! +\!
+N^2 \!+\!
+M N\!+\!M\!+\!N\right) \!+\!
+M\right)$ for ``Rotation'', where $I_0$ and $I_1$ indicates the iteration numbers and $\epsilon$ is the algorithm accuracy.
+In addition, the running times of the proposed method and the benchmarks are shown in Table \ref{running_time}.
+We compute the running time by using the average durations for designing the system beamformers with $100$ channel realizations.
 The results in Table \ref{running_time} show that the proposed method consumes the least time compared to the benchmarks.
 Specifically, the ``AO'' approach consumes nearly $1000$ times more computational resources than the proposed method.
-Additionally, the time complexity of the "Rotation" scheme is marginally higher than that of the proposed method.
-This difference arises from the gradient descent utilized by the ``Rotation'' scheme, which entails an iterative search process.
-In summary, the proposed method achieves high performance while significantly reduces computational resources, thus demonstrating its efficiency and effectiveness.
+Additionally, the time complexity of the ``Rotation" scheme is marginally higher than that of the proposed method.
+This difference arises from the gradient descent utilized by the ``Rotation'' scheme, which entails an iterative gradient search process.
+In summary, the proposed method achieves high performance and significantly reduces computational resources, thus demonstrating its efficiency and effectiveness.